taha-arar/Git_Practise/README.md

 # Git_Practise
-This is repo was used to learn git & gitHub
+This repo was used to learn git & gitHub